-Survey Monkey estimated a 96% completion rate (meaning most participating teachers answered most or all of the questions).
-Raw data were downloaded from Survey Monkey via an Excel spreadsheet and exported to SPSS for subsequent analyses.
+For each program year, raw data were downloaded from Survey Monkey via an Excel spreadsheet and exported to SPSS for subsequent analyses.
 Although the survey is accessible by a link, the raw data are only accessible via a specific Survey Monkey account.

-Data were reviewed, cleaned, and when necessary new variables were created to facilitate data analysis.
-These data manipulations are described in the analyses sections of this report, as needed.
+Data were reviewed, cleaned, and as necessary new variables were created to facilitate data analysis.
+These data manipulations are described in the analysis sections of this report, as needed.
+When a teacher self-identified and completed both surveys (full and update) 2019 and 2020 survey responses were linked so that year-to-year comparisons for these teachers could be made.